Rootless Mode¶

 To remove the systemd service of the Docker daemon:

-To remove binaries, delete the docker-ce-rootless-extras
+To remove binaries, delete the docker-ce-rootless-extras package or manually remove binaries under ~/bin.

 Usage¶